 Achieving an understanding of biological phenomena through scientific inquiry is becoming increasingly cross-disciplinary.
 Integrative biology refers to interdisciplinary, multilevel approaches to education and research in the biological sciences.
 The program takes advantage of current faculty strengths in biological sub-disciplines such as environmental science, organismal biology, marine science, neuroscience and cellular biology to provide academic leadership and mentor graduate students.
 The Integrative Biology program focuses on the relationship between cell/molecular functions and experimental biology in the broad sense, with a view to connectivity between levels of biological organization and biological processes.
 The Integrative Biology program core courses and research elements will emphasize this theme.
 The curriculum is individually tailored to each student's research interests and built around a set of core courses that emphasize 1) the theme of integrative biology, 2) scientific communication, 3) statistics, 4) elective courses chosen by the student and an advisory committee, 5) seminar courses and 6) dissertation research.

-Those applicants seeking a doctorate in Integrative Biology may choose to pursue the Integrative Biology core program (IB or IB Proper) or to pursue one of the program's two concentrations: Neuroscience (IB-N) or Environmental Science (IB-ES).
+Those applicants seeking a doctorate in Integrative Biology may choose to pursue the Integrative Biology core program (IB or IB Proper) or to pursue one of the program's four concentrations: Neuroscience (IB-N) , Environmental Science (IB-ES) , Biomedical Science (IB-BS) , or Marine Science and Oceanography (IB-MO) .
 These concentrations fall under the umbrella of the Integrative Biology major and students accepted to the concentrations are subject to all Integrative Biology policies and regulations as well as additional regulations that are specific to each concentration.

 Participants in the Integrative Biology Ph.D.
 Program are also eligible to complete an en passant Master's degree (along the way).
-Additional information about the Master's Along the Way (MATW) option can be found in the Biology Masters Program Regulations under Forms and Policies.
+Additional information about the Master's Along the Way (MATW) option can be found in the Biology Masters Along the Way (MATW) Guidelines for IB Ph.D.
+Students under Forms and Policies.